nonsonwizubo/staffing-efficiency-simulator/README.md

 # Stochastic Resource Allocation Model

-Stochastic simulation built with Python to identify the trade-offs between profit, labor costs, wait times, and customer satisfaction allowing data-driven decision making to find optimal staffing levels.
+A Stochastic simulation built with Python to analyze the trade-offs between profit, labor costs, wait times, and customer satisfaction allowing data-driven decision making to find optimal staffing levels.

-Built as a learning project to practice python, stochastic modeling, and data analysis.
+Built as a learning project to develop skills in python, stochastic modeling, and data analysis.

 ## Assumptions